ayyash91/ELK_Project-/README.md

 ## Access Policies

-The machines on the internal network are not exposed to the public Internet.
+* The machines on the internal network are not exposed to the public Internet.

-Only the Jump Box Provisioner machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses: 93.85.243.49
+* Only the Jump Box Provisioner machine can accept connections from the Internet.

+* Access to this machine is only allowed from the following IP addresses: 93.85.243.49

-Machines within the network can only be accessed by the Jump-box-Provisioner.
+* Machines within the network can only be accessed by the Jump-box-Provisioner.

-Which machine did you allow to access your ELK VM?
-Jump Box
+<strong>Which machine did you allow to access your ELK VM?</strong>

+* Jump Box

-What was its IP address?
-13.68.194.231
+<strong>What was its IP address?</strong>

+* 13.68.194.231